-Whistler/Blackcomb is one of those places that we know is great given good conditions, but we were not able to hit good conditions in 3 tries.
-We’ve actually been there 4 times, but the first time was in the summer when we skied the glacier only, so that doesn’t factor into this review.
+Whistler/Blackcomb is one of those places that we know is great given good conditions.
+For some reason, we were not able to hit good conditions in 3 tries.
+We’ve actually been there 4 times, but the first time was in the summer when we skied the glacier only.
+So that doesn’t factor into this review.

 The second time was in early March when it should have been the best time of the year to go.
 But after about 1-hour of skiing in heavy snow and powder, it turned to rain and stayed that way for 3 days.

-The third time was in April and the weather was cooperative, but it had iced up after getting cold after a warm spell so the conditions varied between slush and hard pack most of the time.
+The third time was in April and the weather was cooperative.
+However, it had iced up after getting cold after a warm spell, so the conditions varied between slush and hard pack most of the time.
 Still we got a pretty good feel for the place from that 3rd trip.

 The fourth (and likely final) time was over the Christmas/New Year holiday in late December 2018.
-The first day it was lightly snowing top to bottom with good conditions, but that night it turned to rain all the way up to 5,200′ elevation.
+The first day, it was lightly snowing top to bottom with good conditions.
+Great!
+But that night it turned to rain all the way up to 5,200′ elevation.
 That is 3,000′ above the base, which left only the top 2,000 feet with good conditions in the days following that event.
-The day of the rain we got soaked on the first run and gave up because all the lifts above the rain were closed and it wasn’t worth skiing in the rain.
+We got soaked on the first run and gave up because all the lifts above the rain were closed and it just wasn’t worth skiing in the rain.

 Due to rain and ice, we never really got to ski off-piste much at Whistler/Blackcomb.
 They do groom a lot of terrain at about 1,300 acres a night.
 But if conditions are typical, the 10’s of thousands of skiers make for pretty crowded runs.
 Because of the variable conditions in the lower 3,000 feet of elevation, all of the off-piste is really in the upper 2,000 feet at Harmony, Symphony, Whistler Peak, 7th Heaven, Glacier, and if open, the Blackcomb T-bars.
 That means that this resort of over 8,000 acres really doesn’t ski as large as the stats suggest on most days.